Fangwq/exercise/README.md

 This repository aims to be used for fun.
-I will write any useful codes in mydaily life.
+I will write any useful codes in my daily life.